alexellis/pi_zero_stock/README.md

 #### Supported endpoints:

-I've implemented endpoints for the following UK stores:
+I've implemented endpoints for the following stores:

+UK-based

 * pimoroni
 * pihut
 * pisupply

+US-based

+* adafruit

 To extend the code and add a new endpoint look at the `stock_fetch` project and add a new file under the `fetch` folder.
 This also needs to be updated in the entrypoint of `stock_fetch`.